rolandmiladinovic/rolandmiladinovic/_posts/2018-05-14-summonig-eternal-return.markdown

 Information is being collected by machines, collecting the fragments needed for simulation of the next inexorable return.

 I took this child’s game of play acting so lightly at the time, as nothing but a comedy of absurdity.
-But this spontaneous symbolic acting and theatrics poured directly into my open acid mind, speaking into me so bell-ringingly clear so that the memory is engraved like a searing tattoo.
+But this spontaneous symbolic acting and theatrics poured directly into my open acid mind, speaking into me so bell-ringingly clear so that I can never forget it.

 In my eye, the circle in the earth began to glow, and within I saw a fractal green grass scaled luminous ouroboros—that ancient serpent eternally devouring its own tail.

-He looked at his hands:
+He looked down at his hands with eyes blazing:

 I feel a strange energy\\
-my mind is alight\\
+My mind is alight\\
-a maelstrom of thought assails me\\
+A maelstrom of thought assails me\\
 I dare to face the world and act\\
 To share in all its joy and pain\\
-To play in chaos\\
 Death no longer shakes me\\

 Clouds gather around; The moon conceals its light; My eyes lose focus; Red light sparks and flashes about my head; A cold shadow moves across my heart; A force valts down from above—it grips me.